Sex Drive (film): Plot

-Upon finding out that if Mary leaves the Amish community, she will be shunned, Lance refuses to come back home and stays behind to marry Mary, while Ian and Felicia profess their love for each other.
+Upon finding out that if Mary leaves the Amish community she will be shunned, Lance refuses to come back home and stays behind to marry Mary, while Ian and Felicia profess their love for each other.
 Ian and Felicia drive to a tree where Ian throws his shoes up into the tree, where Felicia threw her only pair of shoes into earlier.
 A few weeks later Ian is Felicia's date to her "evil" cousin's wedding which unexpectedly ends with the bride storming off.
 At Thanksgiving dinner, Rex tells his family that he is gay, which infuriates their father.
 On Christmas, they meet Rex's boyfriend.
-On New Year's Eve, Ian and Felicia have sex, in Ian's basement on the couch under a blanket.
+On New Year's Eve, Ian and Felicia have sex in Ian's basement on the couch under a blanket.
 In the final frame of the film, a picture is shown of Lance and Mary getting married, accompanied by Ian.
 Lance is shown sporting a beard exactly like Ezekiel's.
 During the credits, a short scene shows Ezekiel and Fall Out Boy arguing over the fact that the Amish fixed Fall Out Boy's tour bus for just "a five song set" in form for compensation, referring to a running gag throughout the movie.

+Production

+Although Chicagoland and Knoxville, Tennessee are mentioned in the film, it was mostly filmed in South Florida, including Belle Glade and Boca Raton in Palm Beach County, and the Dolphin Mall in Sweetwater near Miami from 2007 to 2008.